aio-libs/aiohttp/docs/web_quickstart.rst

 Handler
 -------

-A request handler must be a :ref:`coroutine<coroutine>` or regular function that accepts a :class:`Request` instance as its only argument and returns a :class:`StreamResponse` derived (e.g. :class:`Response`) instance::
+A request handler must be a :ref:`coroutine<coroutine>` that accepts a :class:`Request` instance as its only argument and returns a :class:`StreamResponse` derived (e.g. :class:`Response`) instance::